Search by Keyword

-Ringo may have been used only as window dressing for the occasion, but the subtleness of his performance was just what was needed.
+Ringo may have been used only as window dressing for the occasion, but the subtlety of his performance was just what was needed.
 No wonder his initial drum track was buried in the mix - so as to hide the cloying snare drum beats that would have spoiled the mood (evidenced by bootleg recordings that have surfaced).
-Nonetheless, his hi-hat splashes and tambourine work with alternating accent patterns suit the arrangement nicely.
+Nonetheless, his hi-hat splashes, tambourine work with alternating accent patterns and shaker suit the arrangement nicely.

 The beautifully played Alan Civil French horn solos are arguably the most striking feature of the song.
 While it does appear slightly rushed in places both times his solo appears (which may have been why Paul suggested for him to try again), this can easily be overlooked as a human flaw that adds character to such a mature piece of work.

 August 8th, 1966, was the release date of the eleven-track American version of the “Revolver” album.
-This ‘Paul heavy’ track list paired “For No One” directly after his lead vocal song “Good Day Sunshine,” presenting the album to the US market as dominated by 'the cute Beatle."
+This ‘Paul heavy’ track list paired “For No One” directly after his lead vocal song “Good Day Sunshine,” presenting the album to the US market as dominated by "the cute Beatle."
 The American version of the "Revolver" album got a compact disc release on January 21st, 2014, with both the mono and stereo versions contained on a single CD.

-A new double-compilation album was released on October 21st, 1977 entitled “Love Songs.”
+A new compilation double-album was released on October 21st, 1977 entitled “Love Songs.”
 While “For No One” doesn’t exactly engender romantic feelings, rather the loss of love, it still earned its place on the album.
-When you come to think of it, “Yesterday” is also about an end of a romance so, I guess, “For No One” fits just as well into the ‘love song’ category.
+When you come to think of it, “Yesterday” is also about an end of a romance so, I guess, “For No One” fits just as well into the "love song" category.

 April 30th, 1987, was the date that the original fourteen-track “Revolver” album was issued in the US in the compact disc format, a vinyl edition coming out on July 21st, 1987.
 Placing “For No One” in between two Lennon vocal songs, “And Your Bird Can Sing” and “Dr. Robert,” gave the intended group feel to the album.
-It was then re-mastered and re-released on September 9th, 2009 and on vinyl on November 13th, 2012.
+It was then remastered and re-released on CD on September 9th, 2009 and on vinyl on November 13th, 2012.
 A remarkable newly mixed edition of "Revolver" created by Giles Martin was released on vinyl and CD on October 28th, 2022.

 The newly created studio recording of “For No One” was released on the soundtrack album to Paul’s film “Give My Regards To Broad Street” on October 22nd, 1984.